Naughty by Nature

-Naughty by Nature is an American hip hop trio from East Orange, New Jersey, consisting of Treach (Anthony Criss), Vin Rock (Vincent Brown), and DJ Kay Gee (born Keir Lamont Gist).
+Naughty by Nature is an American hip hop group formed in East Orange, New Jersey in 1986, consisting of Treach (born Anthony S. Criss, December 2, 1970), Vin Rock (born Vincent E. Brown, September 17, 1970), and DJ Kay Gee (born Keir Lamont Gist, September 15, 1969).

 History

 1980s

-The group formed in East Orange, New Jersey, in 1986 as The New Style.
+Treach formed Naughty by Nature with Vin Rock and DJ Kay Gee in 1986 as The New Style in East Orange, New Jersey, where they attended the same high school, East Orange Campus High School.
+They started to do talent shows, competing and performing in local clubs.
 The group first appeared on the music scene in 1989, releasing an album called Independent Leaders, and the album generated the minor hit "Scuffin' Those Knees".
 After the release of their first album, the group was mentored by fellow New Jersey native Queen Latifah, and subsequently changed their name.
+Queen Latifah introduced them to the label Tommy Boy Records and her management company.